NWU-MuST/ttslab2_afr_lwazi2_build/README.md

 This repository contains pre-setup data and scripts for building an Afrikaans TTS voice using [TTSLab][1] and associated [build tools][2].
 This repository should be built against TTSLab `commit be8f53c...`.
 The recommended way to do this is described in `./HOWTO.md` and involves cloning this repository and running the accompanying [Docker][3] script (`./Dockerfile`).

-This repository contains software and data written and developed by third parties used under licence in the `./src` and `./recs` directories.
-Copyright and licence information is contained in each individual sub-directory.
+The copyright and licence information for scripts in this repository can be found in `./COPYRIGHT` and `./LICENCE-APACHE`/`./LICENCE-MIT`.
+This repository also contains software and data developed by third parties used under licence in the `./src` and `./recs` directories.
+Copyright and licence information for third-party components is contained in each individual sub-directory or source file.
+Summaries of these components including attribution information are briefly presented below.

 Since the speech corpus bundled here is specifically released under a licence that prohibits commercial use, this repository can be used as-is for research purposes or to demonstrate how to use the TTSLab toolkit to build voices (__in academic work please cite 1__).

-For other uses of this software or any of the components, please refer to the specific licences and attribution requirements of the relevant components.
-The following sections serve to summarise this information, however, the `LICENCE` and/or `COPYRIGHT`/`COPYING` files or comments in the source tree are definitive.

 ## Speech corpus and language data